 Also, Sarah Richards of Content Design London has been a guest speaker on a few other podcasts.
 Just Google it — all of her interviews are gold.

-Twitter: content strategists to follow
+Content strategists to follow on Twitter

 One of the best changes I’ve made to my social media feed this year was following other content strategists.
 Now, my social feeds have become one of my favorite places to learn, get inspired and compare notes with other people in the industry.
 It can be so valuable to see what other folks in UX/Content are talking about.
 Here are a few of my favorite social connections.

-Veronica Camara (that’s me)
+Veronica Camara (hi, that’s me)

 My favorite of these is the Content UX Slack group.
 It’s very well run and moderated (thank you Jess), and the discussions are so insightful.
 I learn a lot every time I binge-read conversations in there.
 10/10.